 If a person makes a complaint, it will be taken very seriously and will be dealt with compassionately and in a confidential manner.
 Staff and student confidential and personal information will only be released with the consent of the person involved, next of kin or where it may be necessary to protect the health and wellbeing of others.

 AC Student Support Staff role

 Those who have been affected by sexual misconduct whilst on campus can approach any Student Support staff member to put them in touch with one of AC’s First Responder (see AC Guidelines for Support Services and Reporting Sexual Harassment or Assault) to disclose or complain about a case of sexual assault or sexual harassment.
 First Responders are trained to provide an initial response to a report of sexual misconduct and will put the complainant in touch with a member of the AC SASH Taskforce (if desired).

 AC First Responders’ role

-- Show how to report an incident to AC and to the police (where relevant);
+- Show how to report an incident to AC and/or to the police (where relevant)

-- Maintain confidentiality of the complainant and the accused except for reporting to an AC SASH Officer and police (where legally required);
+- Maintain confidentiality of the complainant and the accused except for reporting to the AC SASH Taskforce and police (where legally required)

 - Provide regular education and training about discrimination, harassment, sexual discrimination, and sexual misconduct to the AC community;